Xiamen: Railway

 Xiamen is a railway hub city in southeast coast of China and has two stations, Xiamen Railway Station and Xiamen North Railway Station.
 Passengers can buy the tickets on www.12306.cn.

 Xiamen is served by the Yingtan–Xiamen railway, Fuzhou–Xiamen railway, Longyan–Xiamen railway and the Xiamen–Shenzhen railway, which are connected to China's national railway network and make it possible for passengers to arrive in Shanghai in five hours, Shenzhen in three-hour, and Fuzhou in two hours, and the Fuzhou–Xiamen high-speed railway between Fuzhou and Xiamen was opened to traffic on 28 September 2023.

 The Xiamen Railway Station on the island of Xiamen is connected to the mainland by a railway bridge.
 It is 10 km from Xiamen Gaoqi International Airport, 23 km from Xiamen North railway station and 7 km from Nanputuo Temple.
 First opened in 1957, it underwent major reconstruction and expansion in March 2014 and was put into service again on 4 February 2015.

 The Xiamen North Railway Station is located in Jimei District.
 In operation since April 2010, the station is 13 kilometers from Xiamen Gaoqi International Airport and 23 km from Xiamen Railway Station.
 The station operates bullet trains only.
 At present, its trains run to Beijing, Shanghai, Fuzhou, Wuhan, Chongqing, Nanjing, Shenzhen and other cities.

 The Quanzhou–Xiamen–Zhangzhou Intercity Railway Line is currently conducting on-site surveys, which will link the cities of Quanzhou, Xiamen and Zhangzhou together when completed.

 Road

-The expressway networks of Xiamen and the mid-west area of Chinese mainland are connected seamlessly by Shenyang-Haikou Highway, Xiamen-Chengdu Highway, Xiamen-Shaxian Highway, and urban expressways.
+The expressway networks of Xiamen and the mid-west area of mainland China are connected seamlessly by Shenyang-Haikou Highway, Xiamen-Chengdu Highway, Xiamen-Shaxian Highway, and urban expressways.